-#1.
-Let your teenager get a job
+1. Let your teenager get a job

 A lot of parents are afraid to let their teenagers work.
 However, studies show that teenagers who have jobs of up to 19 hours a week actually get better grades and are more likely to get a secondary education.
 Plus, it looks good on their college applications.
 It is also teaching them time management of balancing work with school.

-#2.
-Open a Child Checking Account
+2. Open a Child Checking Account

 Opening their own checking account, then working with them to do their bank statement monthly is a good way for them to learn money management skills.
 But don’t be surprised they overdraft the account a few times.
 Teach them to set aside some money each week into a savings account separate from their checking.

-#3.
-Give your teenager an allowance
+3. Give your teenager an allowance

 Even if your child has a job, giving them an allowance is a good thing.
 You don’t want to give them “free money” however.
 The money you give your teen should be money you would spend on school lunches, activities, personal hygiene products, and clothing.

-#4.
-Teach your teenager how to budget
+4. Teach your teenager how to budget

 When you give them free reign on their own money, and help them work out a budget to start, they will learn money management skills that will carry them far into their adult life.
 So, if your child has a car payment, insurance, a cell phone, clothing, school supplies, etc..

 5. Teach your teen how to pay bills

 When you’ve given them an allowance to cover the things you normally pay directly for, and they have a job, along with their own checking account they will now learn how to pay their own bills.
 This is a great skill to have because so many young adults go out into the world having no idea about these things.

 6. Teach your teen how to invest money

 Part of managing money should also include how to save and invest their money.
 A portion of their money, probably at least 10 percent should be saved in both short term and long term savings accounts.
 You can even teach them how to start a 401K, which will truly set them ahead of their peers when they move out on their own.

 7. Teach your teenager how credit works

 Credit today is truly a dangerous thing.
 Some credit cards are being offered that charge more than 50 percent interest.
 Plus, the credit card companies prey on young people by sending more than one or two offers to them daily once they reach the age that it’s legal, usually college age.
 Teaching them how this works is imperative so they can see what a trap it can become if they’re not wise and careful.

-#8.
-Teach your teen wise spending habits
+8. Teach your teen wise spending habits

-For example, if your child knew that prom was coming up but did not plan for the expense, don’t give them the extra money.
+For example, if your child knew that prom was coming up but did not plan for expenses, don’t give them the extra money.
 It can be a hard line to take, but as long as you explain everything when you first give it all over to them, they’re going to learn fast.

 9. Be open with your teen about your financials

 Finally, and this is a big one.
 Don’t hide your finances form your children.
 So many parents see this as personal information and while it is to a point, teenagers really do need to know how hard you work to provide what you provide.